hikettei/cl-waffe/Readme.md

 See also: [Document](https://hikettei.github.io/cl-waffe-docs/docs/mnist-tutorial.html)

-cl-waffe aimed to reduce the amount of total code written.
+With the help of cl-waffe, you can define models consisely like this:

 ```lisp
 ; Full Code is in ./examples/mnist.lisp